When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Introduction

-\paragraph{Contributions} In this work, we present the first study of the wealth-inequality effects of CPRR schemes in non-atomic congestion games, with a specific focus on devising CPRR schemes that simultaneously reduce the total system cost, i.e., the sum of the travel times on all edges of the network weighted by the corresponding values-of-time, without increasing the level of wealth inequality.
-We consider the setting of heterogeneous users, with differing values-of-time and income, who seek to minimize their individual travel cost in the system.
-As in previous work~\cite{gemici_et_al:LIPIcs:2019:10270}, we incorporate the income elasticity of travel time, i.e., the lost income due to a loss of time, to reason about the income distribution of users before and after the imposition of a CPRR scheme.
+In this work, we present the first study of the wealth-inequality effects of CPRR schemes in non-atomic congestion games, with a specific focus on devising CPRR schemes that simultaneously reduce the total system cost, i.e., the sum of the travel times on all edges of the network weighted by the corresponding values-of-time of users, without increasing the level of wealth (or income) inequality.
+We consider the setting of heterogeneous users, with differing values-of-time and income, who seek to minimize their individual travel cost, which is a linear function of their travel times, tolls, and refunds, in the system.
+As in previous work \cite{gemici_et_al:LIPIcs:2019:10270}, we incorporate the income elasticity of travel time, i.e., increased travel time corresponds to lost income, to reason about the income distribution of users before and after the imposition of a CPRR scheme.